Mercury Planetary Orbiter - spacecraft

 The reaction wheels are mounted in a tetrahedral configuration; attitude control can be achieved with four wheels operating simultaneously (the nominal operational scenario) or any combination of three wheels.

 During science operations, at least two STRs will be used in combination.
 In the event of major system anomaly on the spacecraft and consequent loss of attitude control, dedicated shutters will protect the STR optical paths to prevent damage due to accidental Sun pointing.

 Launch, cruise and arrival at Mercury

-For launch and the journey to Mercury, the MPO will be carried with the MMO as part of the MCS.
+For launch and the journey to Mercury, the MPO is being carried with Mio as part of the MCS.

 |BepiColombo launch to Mercury.
 Click here for video details and downloads.
 Credit: ESA/ATG medialab|

-During interplanetary cruise, the MMO is dormant, with the exception of periodic checkouts.
-The MPO spacecraft commands the MMO and MTM and communicates with Earth.
+During interplanetary cruise, Mio is dormant, with the exception of periodic checkouts.
+The MPO spacecraft commands Mio and the MTM and communicates with Earth.
 The MTM supplies electrical power for its passengers, as well as for its electric propulsion system.

 Shortly before Mercury orbit insertion, the MTM is jettisoned from the spacecraft stack.
-The MPO then provides the MMO with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.
+The MPO then provides Mio with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.

 The MPO will travel around Mercury in a polar orbit with a period of approximately 2.3 hours, a perihermion (periapsis) of 480 km and an apohermion (apoapsis) of 1500 km.
-The orbit will be coplanar with that of the MMO, which will have an orbital period of around 9.3 hours.
+The orbit will be coplanar with that of Mio, which will have an orbital period of around 9.3 hours.